Wildlife Garden panorama with a pond visible and the Museum building in the background

 The shelled slug Testacella scutulum

-How we monitor wildlife in the Museum garden
+How we monitor wildlife in our garden

 So, how did our scientists and volunteers make these and other fascinating finds?
 We use a range of techniques to observe wildlife in the garden and monitor changes over time: